silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Geoffrey Bird and Richard Cook put forward the argument that changed the field: many of the emotional difficulties routinely attributed to autism are not tracking autism at all.
 They are tracking alexithymia, which is common in autistic people and also occurs in people who are not autistic. [^14] Autistic people without alexithymia do not show the pattern.
 It was never the autism.

-Sit with what that means in practice.
+Ponder what that means in practice.

 You ask me how I feel and I say *fine*, and you hear evasion, or coldness, or a wall.
 It is neither.
 I am running a query against a system that does not return an answer in the format you asked for.
 I might know three hours later.
 I might know on Thursday.
 I might know it as a headache and never convert it into a word at all.

-You tell me something terrible has happened and my face does nothing, and you draw a conclusion about my character.
+You tell me something terrible has happened and my face does nothing - or I make a joke - and you draw a conclusion about my character.
 Then two days later I am unable to work, and you draw a second conclusion, about drama.

 You ask me if I love you and I say yes.
 I am not lying to you.
-But I am not reading a feeling off a dial either - I am giving you the answer that belongs in that slot, the one I was taught goes there, and the definition I was taught has never made much sense to me.
+But I am not reading a feeling off a dial either - I am giving you the answer that belongs in that slot, the one I was taught goes there, and the definition I was taught has never made much sense to me and I don't believe in it.

 Ask me something else and you will get a real answer.
 Do I trust you?
 That one I can reach, and it is a far heavier question than the one you asked.
 Do I trust you enough to stop performing in front of you.
-Do I trust you enough to be the actual thing rather than the version.
-Do I trust that what I let you see tonight will not be produced as evidence the next time we disagree.
+Do I trust you enough to be the actual thing rather than the version I think others want me to be.
+Do I trust that what I let you see today will not be produced as evidence, as weapon, as your justification the next time we disagree.

-And do I want to touch you - constantly, for no reason, past the point where you find it reasonable - because somewhere underneath it I do not properly separate *close* from *one*.
+And when I touch you - constantly, for no reason, past the point where you find it reasonable - because somewhere underneath it I do cannot properly separate *close* from *one*.

 That is the readout.
 Not the sentence you asked for.

 Which is why the ending, when it comes, is silent.
 I do not fall out of anything.
-The mask goes back on at home, and I stop reaching across the gap, and the touching stops - and by every measure that actually applies to me, the thing you call love has already gone.
+The mask goes back on, and I stop reaching across the gap, and the touching stops - and by every measure that actually applies to me, the thing you call love has already gone.

 You will not notice.
-You are still listening for the word, and the word was always the easy part.
+You are still listening for the words you know, and the words have always the easy part, for you.

-So it is not only that I don't think like you.
+So - it's not only that I don't think like you.
 I don't feel like you.
 Or more precisely: I very likely feel it as much as you do and cannot get to it, cannot name it, cannot produce it on demand in the shape the moment requires.
-And for most of my life I did not know this, which means that every time you read my flat response as not caring, I had no defence - because I had checked, and I could not find the caring either, and I concluded the same thing you did.
+And for most of my life I did not know this, which means that every time you read my out of sync response as not caring, I had no defence - because I had checked, and I could not find the caring either, and I concluded the same thing you did.

 That is worth saying plainly.
 The most damaging judgement was never yours.
 It was the one I made about myself, using your evidence.